MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-post-documents-journals.md

 ---
-title: Overview of Posting Documents and Journals | Microsoft Docs
+title: Overview of Posting Documents and Journals
-description: Outlines posting actions and the ways you can post documents and journals.
+description: This topic outlines posting actions and the ways you can post documents and journals in the various company ledgers.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: overview
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 10/01/2019
+ms.date: 06/24/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 21329a8c6232fe0aba2f0ef99cc58ce4ea699d68
+ms.openlocfilehash: 52a9330273dc82f349144e2d4392824f7c2ee33e
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: 8464b37c4f1e5819aed81d9cfdc382fc3d0762fc
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 01/19/2022
-ms.locfileid: "2310724"
+ms.locfileid: "8012751"
 ---
 # <a name="posting-documents-and-journals"></a>Posting Documents and Journals
 Posting represents the accounting action of recording business transactions in the various company ledgers.

-Practically every document and journal in [!INCLUDE[d365fin](includes/d365fin_md.md)] offers a **Posting** group from which you can choose between different posting actions, such as **Post**, **Preview Posting**, **Post and Send**, **Post and Email**.
+Practically every document and journal in [!INCLUDE[prod_short](includes/prod_short.md)] offers a **Posting** group from which you can choose between different posting actions, such as **Post**, **Preview Posting**, **Post and Send**, **Post and Email**.

 The following table describes related tasks, with links to the topics that describe them.